Privacy policy: Criticism

 Privacy policies suffer generally from a lack of precision, especially when compared with the emerging form of the Data Use Statement.
 Where privacy statements provide a more general overview of data collection and use, data use statements represent a much more specific treatment.
 As a result, privacy policies may not meet the increased demand for transparency that data use statements provide.

 Critics also question if consumers even read privacy policies or can understand what they read.
 A 2001 study by the Privacy Leadership Initiative claimed only 3% of consumers read privacy policies carefully, and 64% briefly glanced at, or never read privacy policies.
 The average website user once having read a privacy statement may have more uncertainty about the trustworthiness of the website than before.
 One possible issue is length and complexity of policies.
 According to a 2008 Carnegie Mellon study, the average length of a privacy policy is 2,500 words and requires an average of 10 minutes to read.
 The study cited that "Privacy policies are hard to read" and, as a result, "read infrequently".
 However, any efforts to make the information more presentable simplify the information to the point that it does not convey the extent to which users' data is being shared and sold.
-This is known as the 'transparency paradox.'
+This is known as the "transparency paradox".

+There have been many studies carried out by researchers to evaluate the privacy policies of the websites of companies.
+One study uses natural language processing and deep learning as a proposed solution to automatically assess the efficiency of companies' privacy policies, in order to help the users become more aware.